genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 - Finally, set `defaultRedirectUrl`, which controls where the `Login` micro front-end will take the user back to once they complete the SSO journey.
 For example, setting option to `/home` will take the user to the `/home` path if they successfully login via SSO.

+## License

+Note: this project provides front end dependencies and uses licensed components listed in the next section, thus licenses for those components are required during development.
+Contact [Genesis Global](https://genesis.global/contact-us/) for more details.